-The Academic Fellowships Team is here to support you through every stage of the process, from exploring different opportunities, to drafting essays, to selecting recommendation letter writers, to interview preparation.
+The Academic Fellowships staff is here to support you through every stage of the process, from exploring different opportunities, to drafting essays, to selecting recommendation letter writers, to interview preparation.
 There are many ways to connect with our office, and we hope to hear from you early and often!

 Meredith Monaghan